esmf-org/esmf/src/addon/ESMX/Comps/ESMX_Data/README.md

 # ESMX Data Component

-ESMX Data is a lightweight data component designed for use in basic technical testing.
+`ESMX_Data` is a lightweight data component designed for basic technical testing of NUOPC compliant components and applications.
 Each instance of ESMX Data is run-time configured with a custom list of import and export fields.
-Each field references a specific geometry, typekind, and optionally init, min, and max values.
-Multiple geometries can be defined per `ESMX_Data` instance.
+Each field references a specific geometry, typekind, and implements optional data validation.
+Multiple geometries can be defined per ESMX Data instance.

+The component functions as a programmable transformation layer that can be used as a "synthetic data generator", "data feedback component", and/or "diagnostic processor".
+During the execution phase, it ingests fields from its import state and applies user-defined mathematical expressions element-wise across the spatial grid.
+This allows for the dynamic derivation of new data or the modification of existing fields.
+To provide physical context, the system can inject simulation metadata into these calculations, such as spatial coordinates, the current time step index, or physical constants like Pi.
+Standard mathematical functions, such as sin(), cos(), etc., are supported.

+Once the transformation is complete, the data undergoes an optional validation stage where it is checked against user-defined guards to ensure numerical stability and prevent the propagation of invalid values.
+The final processed fields are then timestamped according to the component's time keeping configuration and made available to connected components through its export state.

 ## ESMX Data Build Configuration

-The ESMX Data component is built into ESMX applications by default, unless it is explicitly disabled in the ESMX_BUILD_FILE via the `disable_comps` option.
+The ESMX Data component is built into ESMX applications by default.
+It can be disabled by explicitly setting the `disable_comps` option in the ESMX_BUILD_FILE.

 ```
 application: